Tchibo/sap-developer-roadmap/cloud-developer-roadmap/SAP Capire/Customizing/server.js.md

 This implementation shows how [[Express.js]] is prepared, [[middleware]] is mounted, [[SAP Capire|Capire]] models are loaded and compiled, connections to databases or messaging systems are established, and finally all declared services are served through the Express app.

 **Summary**
 The `server.js` file in [[SAP Capire]]’s [[Node.js]] runtime is the main entry point for initializing and configuring the backend service.
-Built upon Express.js, this file allows for flexible customization such as adding [[middleware]] or [[Logging]] and is structured according to best practices documented by SAP.
+Built upon Express.js, this file allows for flexible customization such as adding [[middleware]] or [[Logging in CAP]] and is structured according to best practices documented by SAP.
 By default, it prepares the Express app, mounts middleware, loads and compiles models, connects to essential services, and starts the server.

 **Sources**
 - [SAP Capire - Built-in server.js](https://cap.cloud.sap/docs/node.js/cds-server#built-in-server-js)